tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod3.rst.txt

 Step 1
 """"""

-The first step is to generate the forward trace and calculate the partial derivatives of a node with respect to it's children.
+The first step is to generate the forward trace and calculate the partial derivatives of a node with respect to its children.
 Note that this time we must save the graph.

 Step 2